The Benton Harbor Housing Commission is a Section 8 and Public Housing Public Housing Agency in Benton Harbor, Michigan.

 The Benton Harbor Housing Commission serves Benton Harbor.

-As of March 31st, 2016 the Benton Harbor Housing Commission manages 186 active Housing Choice Vouchers.
+As of the most recent VMS report, Benton Harbor Housing Commission manages 196 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: